fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-first-chart-in-fusiontime.md

 {% embed_ftChart online-sales-single-series %}

-Data to the FusionTime chart needs to be fed from a `DataTable` which records data in rows and columns.
-Different data operations can be applied on the `DataTable`.
-To create a DataTable, you need to provide data in JSON or 2D array and describe it's schema.
-The system then internally makes a `DataStore` from which the `DataTable` is created.
-To create the `DataTable` you need the following:
+Data to the FusionTime needs to be fed from a `DataTable` which records data in rows and columns.
+To create a `DataTable` first you need to create a `DataStore` and load the data into the `DataTable` in JSON or 2D array format.
+To feed data to FusionTime, you need to provide the following:

 * The `schema` which defines the properties of the columns.